I wrote this in part because Amazon were doing a contest and it gave me this idea…

 “Oh no, Sam!”
 I said.
 “That would be a mistake!

-And if you don’t feel tired, they try counting sheep,
+And if you don’t feel tired, then try counting sheep,

 because Santa can’t come, ‘til you’re both fast asleep.”